 Popular Career Options

-Electrical and electronic technician engineers may be employed in a variety of industries to design, develop, improve, test and repair electronic equipment.
-The BLS noted job growth in this area is expected because of developing and emerging technology.
-Wireless telecommunications and computer systems are two areas of job growth.
+Electrical and electronics engineers may be employed in a variety of industries to design, develop, improve, test and repair electronic equipment.
+The BLS noted job growth in this area is minimal, though some growth in opportunities in engineering services firms is expected.
 Other areas of employment include:

 - Semiconductor manufacturing

 - Navigational, measuring, and control instrument manufacturing

 - Architectural and engineering services

 - Electronics installation

 Along with continuing their education, certificate graduates may want to seek a professional credential that demonstrates their knowledge and competency in electrical engineering.
 The Electronic Technicians Association offers several electrical engineering certifications, including the Associate Certified Electronics Technician Certification, the Student Electronics Technician Certification and the Apprentice Certification.

 To earn an Associate Certified Electronics Technician credential, applicants must have trade school training or less than two years of professional experience.
 The Student Electronics Technician Certification is designed for high school students.
 These credentials may be renewed through annual continuing education and training.